Residue currents associated with weakly holomorphic functions: The transformation law

 \begin{thm} Assume that $f = (f_1,\cdots,f_p)$ and $g=(g_1,\cdots,g_p)$ are weakly holomorphic, defining complete intersections, and that there exists a matrix $A$ of weakly holomorphic functions such that $g = Af$.
 Then

 \end{thm}

 If $A$ is invertible, one can prove the transformation law with the help of Theorem~\ref{bmch} together with the fact that the Bochner-Martinelli current is independent of the metric chosen to define $\sigma^f$ (here, in \eqref{sigmau}, $\sigma^f$ is defined with respect to the trivial metric on $E$), see \cite{A1}.
 We will see that we can use a similar idea even in the case that $A$ is not invertible.
+In \cite{Den} Denkowski proved the transformation law for c-holomorphic functions based on a more direct approach.

-To begin with, we assume that $f$, $g$ and $A$ consist of strongly holomorphic functions.
+To begin with, we assume that $f$, $g$ and $A$ are strongly holomorphic.
 As in the previous section, we will identify $f$ and $g$ with sections of vector bundles, however we will here identify them with sections of two different vector bundles.
 Let $E$ and $E'$ be trivial holomorphic vector bundles over $Z$ with frames $e$ and $e'$, and make the identifications $f = \sum f_i e_i^*$, $g = \sum g_i e_i'^*$ and $A \in \Hom(E',E)$ such that $g = f A$.

 \begin{lma} Let $\bigwedge A : \bigwedge E' \to \bigwedge E$ denote the linear extension of the mapping $(\bigwedge A) (v_1 \wedge \dots \wedge v_k) = Av_1\wedge \dots \wedge Av_k$.
 Then $\delta_f(\bigwedge A) = (\bigwedge A)\delta_g$. \end{lma}